-The MD is required to report any exceptions to the Board.
+The Executive Chairman or MD is required to report any exceptions to the Board.

 This prohibition does not apply to travel undertaken by a government official or employee to a Petsec facility in connection with the execution or performance of their regulatory functions (where, for health and safety reasons, Petsec organises and facilitates travel arrangements to such facility).